en-ot/Player/README.md

 from one of the user-defined favourite folders ("playlists") with all subfolders (up to predefined depth).
 Each playlist stores it's current file and position, shuffle mode, volume.
-It can be used for Music, Audiobooks, Language learning with quick switch between "playlists" (it will be improved later)
+It can be used for Music, Audiobooks, Language learning with quick switch between playlists.

 Info page is displaying current dir, file, mp3 tag info, play time on LCD with Unicode smooth font: latin, greek, cyrillic, japanese (incomplete yet)